 Sitting just north of Main Street, this research center and wildlife sanctuary works to educate visitors about Aspen's natural surroundings while preserving local flora and fauna.
 While here, you can attend wildlife workshops, tag along on a winter snowshoe walk and even come face-to-face with America’s favorite bird, the bald eagle.
 If you're visiting with children, consider signing them up for one of the kid-friendly arts and crafts classes or nature hikes.

-Fellow nature-lovers say that the Aspen Center for Environmental Studies is the place to go to get to know this town's wilder side, and many visitors are quick to praise the facility for its environmental protection efforts.
-According to one TripAdvisor user, "The educational tours are great and it is cool to hear about the successful rehabilitations that happen because of the center."
+Fellow nature lovers say that the Aspen Center for Environmental Studies is the place to go to get to know this town's wilder side, and many visitors are quick to praise the facility for its environmental protection efforts.

 The Aspen Center for Environmental Studies is open Monday through Friday from 9 a.m. to 5 p.m.
-You don't have to pay to enjoy a lecture, join a guided hike or simply stop in for a visit; however, ACES does charge nominal fees for some kids programming and for guided snowshoe tours — these cost $63 for adults, $56 for teens and seniors and $43 for children.
-For more information about guided expeditions and onsite activities, visit the center's website.
+You don't have to pay to enjoy a lecture, join a guided hike or simply stop in for a visit; however, ACES does charge nominal fees for some kids programming and for guided snowshoe tours.
+For more information about guided expeditions and on-site activities, visit the center's website.

 Rising more than 14,000 feet, these twin peaks are a favorite spot for hikers and wildlife-watchers, boasting beautiful vistas and breathtaking scenery.
 In fact, Maroon Bells' jagged peaks and multicolored slopes make it one of the most photographed sites in North America.
 The surrounding area features numerous trails and campsites, granting you a variety of viewing points from which you can capture the perfect shot.

 Explore More of Aspen